burtonator/raven/README.md

 We will also have a data layer that the agents can write to directly so that the user can see the status of the agent.

+# Vector Database and Document Indexing

+For students and researchers, GPT4 is a bit limited in that you can't extend its capacity.

+My plan here is to use Mathpix to allow the user to upload PDFs and documents, then use context injection by taking the prompt, and injecting shingled and pre-indexed content from the vector database.